grafana/loki/docs/clients/aws/eks/promtail-eks.md

 # Sending logs from EKS with Promtail

-In this tutorial we'll see how setup promtail on EKS.
-Amazon Elastic Kubernetes Service (Amazon EKS) is a fully managed Kubernetes service, using Promtail we'll get full visibility into our cluster logs weither it's node or pod logs and even Kubernetes events.
+In this tutorial we'll see how setup promtail on [EKS][eks].
+Amazon Elastic Kubernetes Service (Amazon [EKS][eks]) is a fully managed Kubernetes service, using Promtail we'll get full visibility into our cluster logs.
+We'll start by forwarding pods logs then nodes services and finally Kubernetes events.

 After this tutorial you will able to query all your logs in one place using Grafana.